 The Division of Rheumatology within the Department of Medicine at Washington University School of Medicine offers postdoctoral training in clinical care, and clinical and basic laboratory research involving the rheumatic and autoimmune diseases and immunology.

-The division is a Missouri Regional Arthritis Center and is affiliated with Barnes-Jewish Hospital and St. Louis Children’s Hospital, as well as St Louis VA Medical Center and Shriner’s Hospital for Children, which are in close proximity.
+The division is a Missouri Regional Arthritis Center and is affiliated with Barnes-Jewish Hospital and St. Louis Children’s Hospital, as well as St Louis VA Medical Center, which are in close proximity.

 The Rheumatology Fellowship Program is designed to train highly qualified, motivated and dedicated physicians in a fully accredited program.